FreemapSlovakia/freemap-v3-react/README.md

 webpack --watch
 ```

-then in your browser open `file:///<path-to-freemap-repo>/dist/index.html`
+then run in `dist` folder a static webserver, e.g. `ruby -run -ehttpd . -p8000` and go to `http://localhost:8000/`

 ## Compiling for the production